Article Seven of the United States Constitution: Attestation Clause

-Background
+Ratification

 On September 20, 1787, three days after its adoption by the Constitutional Convention, the drafted Constitution was submitted to the Congress of the Confederation for its endorsement.
 After eight days of debate, the opposing sides came to the first of many compromises that would define the ratification process.
 The Confederation Congress voted to release the proposed Constitution to the states for their consideration, but neither endorsed nor opposed its ratification.